tagspaces/documentation/docs/extensions/3d-viewer.md

 <ProFeature />

-A TagSpaces extension for opening 3d file formats.
-The extension is introduced for first time in version 5.2 of TagSpaces.
+A TagSpaces extension for opening 3D file formats.

 ## Features

-- 3D preview of GLB, GLTF, STL and OBJ files
+- 3D preview of GLB, GLTF, STL, and OBJ files
-- Rotation of the models with mouse dragging
+- Rotate the models with mouse dragging
-- Use the mouse wheel to zoom in and out,
+- Use the mouse wheel to zoom in and out
-- Moving the mouse by hold right click will shift the rotation center of the model,
+- Hold right-click and move the mouse to shift the rotation center of the model
-- Save screenshot of the current 3D rendering as PNG file
+- Save a screenshot of the current 3D rendering as a PNG file

 <CenteredVideo
     caption="The 3D viewer showing 'Ordinary Behavior 2 - Television' (https://skfb.ly/oBEsP) by gozdemrl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/)."